The Great Gama: Bouts against American and European champions

-During this tour, Gama defeated some of the most respected grapplers in the world, "Doc" Benjamin Roller of the United States, Maurice Deriaz of Switzerland, Johann Lemm (the European Champion) of Switzerland, and Jesse Peterson (World Champion) from Sweden.
+During this tour, Gama defeated some of the most respected grapplers in the world, "Doc" Ben Roller of United States, Maurice Deriaz of Switzerland, Johann Lemm (the European Champion) of Switzerland, and Jesse Peterson (World Champion) from Sweden.
 In the match against Roller, Gama threw "Doc" 13 times in the 15-minute match.
-Gama now issued a challenge to the rest of those who laid claim to the World Champion's Title, including Japanese Judo champion Taro Miyake, George Hackenschmidt of Russia and Frank Gotch of the United States – each declined his invitation to enter the ring to face him.
+Gama now issued a challenge to the rest of those who laid claim to the World Champion's Title, including Japanese Judo champion Taro Miyake, George Hackenschmidt of Russia and Frank Gotch of United States – each declined his invitation to enter the ring to face him.
 At one point, to face some type of competition, Gama offered to fight twenty English wrestlers, one after another.
 He announced that he would defeat all of them or pay out prize money, but still no one would take up his challenge.
+As weeks became months, Gama and his entourage waited in London.
+April gave way to May, May to June, and June to July.
+The 'Health & Strength' magazine explained the impasse: Gama had received numerous offers if he would agree to “go down” — to lose ina scripted or pre-arranged bout.
+Gama appeared not to understand the notion that the staged professional bouts were common in Europe.

 Final encounter with Raheem Bakhsh Sultani Wala

 Shortly after his return from England, Gama faced Raheem Bakhsh Sultani Wala in Allahabad.
 This bout eventually ended the long struggle between the two pillars of Indian wrestling of that time in favour of Gama and he won the title of Rustam-e-Hind or the lineal Champion of India.
 Later in his life when asked about who was his strongest opponent, Gama replied, "Raheem Bakhsh Sultani Wala".